clearlinux/clear-linux-documentation/source/multiboot.rst

 * The ESP partition is generally the first partition for performance reasons; however, Windows sets its recovery partition as first and ESP as second.
-Make note of which partition is the ESP because that information will be needed when configuring the boot loader.
+Make note of which partition is the ESP because that information will be needed later when configuring the boot loader.

 * The size of the partition hosting root file systems should be large enough for core files and data.
 Generally, users like to have